Northern Coast Officials

 d) R1 R2 less than two outs and fly ball to the outfield: Same as (c).

-e) All other situations: Stay at home, but move back to get a view of the action watching runners touch bases and or tag ups.
-If a play at the plate is developing move toward the point of home plate-center field line extended (not first base line extended).
-Usually if there is a play at the plate you will move towards your right to get an angle on the tag.
+e) All Other Situations With Home Plate Threatened (Runners on 2nd and/or 3rd): Stay at home, but move back from point of the plate to get a view of the action watching runners touch bases and or tag ups.
+If a play at the plate is developing move toward the 3rd base line extended (not first base line extended).
+If there is a play at the plate move opposite the catcher as this keeps the "window open" to view the tag.

 Our Enemy - the Ball: The ball is usually the root of all our problems so it is an enemy.
 When an enemy is present and live you must be alert, attentive and keep your eyes on the ball most of the time.
 Only when the enemy is dead can we relax a little bit.